By Published On: September 28, 2013Categories: Anxiety, Depression, Life Balance, Relationships

 While obviously there are exceptions and variations to the milestones, it’s striking for how many people this is the somewhat “solid” perception of life.
 However, in reality, life isn’t usually so easily planned out, and when things don’t go according to this type of plan, the dissonance can start to wear on your mental health, potentially leading to depression, anxiety, hopelessness, lowered self-esteem, and other manifestations of fear and disappointment.

 However, moving past adolescence and towards adult independence, it becomes more clear just how much of a non-linear, dynamic fluid life is.
 We come to see that the grand plan is actually more of a “grand idea”.
 We see that life isn’t necessarily prescribed and that our desires or present realities may counter what we thought life was supposed to look like.
-Maybe we’re more (or less) driven for certain things, and that some pieces of the more linear vision of life may simply not interest or apply to us at all.

 Some people live a single life and are very happy; some choose not to retire and work until they can’t anymore; some have unplanned children, or end up not having children even though they wanted children; some are in different careers than they desired; some get married and then get divorced; some want to get married, but are struggling to meet someone; and so on.